hhromic/promrelay-exporter/README.md

 # prometheus-relay

-A simple [Prometheus](https://prometheus.io/) relay server for scraping applications behind private networks written in [Node.js](https://nodejs.org/).
+A simple [Prometheus](https://prometheus.io/) relay server written in [Node.js](https://nodejs.org/) for scraping applications in private networks.

+The motivating use case for this project can be found [here](use-case.md).

 ## Building